jonnyhuck/Paper2GIS/README.md

 ### Notes on Map Generation

 Paper2GIS no longer supports map generation using Mapnik Stylesheets, as the Mapnik [Python Bindings](https://github.com/mapnik/python-mapnik) proved to be increasingly challenging for people to build and appear to have very limited support / development at the moment.
 Instead, you can now either:

 * provide a map image that will be used instead.
-For now, I would recommend making your map **1084 x 1436 @ 96dpi**, and ensuring that there are no very rark areas (e.g. prominent black labels), which may be misinterpreted as markup.
+For now, I would recommend making your map **1084 x 1436 @ 96dpi**, and ensuring that there are no very dark areas (e.g. prominent black labels), which may be misinterpreted as markup.
 * provide your desired map bounds and Paper2GIS will generate a map for you using OSM map tiles.
 You control the desired zoom level of the map tiles that it uses, so that you can make sure that the map looks as good as possible.
 To get an idea, if you go to [OpenStreetMap](https://www.openstreetmap.org/), you can see the zoom level currently visible on the screen by looking at the URL.
 For example, if the URL is `https://www.openstreetmap.org/#map=18/2.78882/32.29586`, then the zoom level is **18** (the number that immediately follows `#map=`).
 The range is between `0` (for the whole world on a single tile) and `19` (the finest level of detail).If you are using the OSM tiles option, you can also add an optional **hillshade layer** courtesy of ESRI.
 An example of a Paper2GIS map with and without hillshade is given below:

 ![Hillshade Example](resources/images/hillshade.png)